anote-ai/Autonomous-Intelligence/README.md

 ### Use Cases

 Within the [Agent Registry](https://anote.ai/community/agents), we have added many domain specific agents.
-Here are a few example use cases, with corresponding demos:
+Here are a few example use cases:

 | **Use Case**              | **Description**                                                                  | **Link**                                              |
 |---------------------------|----------------------------------------------------------------------------------|------------------------------------------------------|